Strengthen and Heal Your Teeth Naturally

 Unfortunately, some harmful bacteria (like Streptococcus mutans) like to make their home in your oral microbiome by burrowing into the sticky biofilm on your teeth.
 Here they feed on dietary sugar to produce acids that demineralize and break down tooth enamel.

-Fortunately, replenishing your system with probiotics—the beneficial microbes—can alter and strengthen your entire microbiome.
+Fortunately, replenishing your system with probiotics—the beneficial microbes—can replenish your entire microbiome.

 Probiotics for Strong Teeth

-Within your mouth, probiotics work to crowd out the bad guys that cause the most common dental issues.
+Within your mouth, probiotics help to discourage the bad guys that cause the most common dental issues.
 And with enough good guys working on your behalf, the bad guys can’t gain a foothold.
-Some strains, like S. salivarius M18 and S. salivarius K12, even dissolve and loosen biofilm that can be home to S. mutans and other undesirable bacteria4.
+Research indicates that some strains can even dissolve and loosen biofilm that can be home to S. mutans and other undesirable bacteria4.

 Interestingly, the probiotics that settle in your gut can impact your dental health as well.
 You see, proper nutrient absorption and assimilation are crucial for healthy teeth.
 Even if you are eating a clean diet with the most nutritious foods, if you can’t absorb nutrients they aren’t doing you any good—and you may even be malnourished despite eating plenty of calories.

 Taking both a dental and a whole-body probiotic can give you all the good guys that you need to keep your system in balance.
 Hyperbiotics PRO-Dental includes four targeted strains for oral health, as well as zinc for strong connective tissue, teeth, and bones.
-PRO-15 delivers 15 different strains of probiotics deep into your gut to maximize digestion, enhance immune function, improve metabolism, and even give you more energy!
+PRO-15 delivers 15 different strains of probiotics deep into your gut to support digestion, immune function, metabolism, and even energy levels!

 Our teeth can—and should—last us a lifetime, as long as we give them everything they need to stand strong.
 Eating a primitive-like diet of whole, unprocessed foods rich in minerals and fat-soluble vitamins, combined with a healthy dose of daily probiotics, can give you plenty to smile about for many years to come.References: